daisukemaki1003/flutter-japanese-address-picker/README.md

 ```

 #### Features
+- You can select a prefecture in Japan.
 - You can select a city in Japan.
-- You can select a prefecture in Japan.
 - This widget is available as a bottom sheet
-- The data we provide is not limited to t prefectures!
-Offline parameters can be added

 ## Getting started
 1. Add the package to your pubspec.yaml: